 - Southbound: Hwy.
 99E to Interstate 205 (Abernethy Bridge at Oregon City) to Hwy.
 43

-- Eastbound routes are the reverse.
+Eastbound routes are the reverse.

-Bicyclists and pedestrians may prefer the Hawthorne Bridge for the northern detour.
+- Bicyclists and Pedestrians: Bicyclists and pedestrians may prefer the Hawthorne Bridge for the northern detour.
 The Hawthorne Bridge can be accessed from the Sellwood area from the Springwater Trail.

 The Sellwood Bridge is normally open during construction.
 The new bridge is scheduled to open in early 2016 and the entire project will be completed in late 2016.
 To view the arch installation, visit the project's webcam.